HaitianWang/Akida-Research-Project/README.md

 > **Explanation:** On real-world hospital data from Nanjing Drum Tower Hospital, our model outperforms other methods, confirming generalization to clinical cases beyond benchmarks.

 ---

-## Main Contributors

-This work was conducted by a research team from the University of Western Australia (UWA).

-### Lead Contributors
-- **Haitian Wang** –
-- **Xinyu Wang** -
-- **Yiren Wang** – Design and led the implementation of the CNN model pipeline.
-Conducted the model training and testing.
-Finalize the evaluation and result visualization.

----